milad176/milad176/README.md

 <br><br>

 <h1 align="center">Hi 👋, I'm Milad</h1>
-A passionate software developer with over 3 years of hands-on experience in the world of .NET development.
+A passionate software developer with over 3 years of hands-on experience in .NET development.
 As a dedicated professional, I thrive on creating robust and scalable solutions that leverage the power of Microsoft's technology stack.
-Within my technical domain, I engage with C# (.Net Core) and JavaScript/TypeScript (Node.js).
-I also navigate smoothly through Angular, Vue.js, and work with diverse database engines including MySQL, MongoDB, Cassandra, and Redis.
+I engage with C# (.Net Core) and JavaScript/TypeScript (Node.js) within my technical domain.
+I also navigate through Angular, and Vue.js smoothly, and work with diverse database engines including MySQL, MongoDB, Cassandra, and Redis.
 Check out my GitHub for a peek into my coding journey.
 Let's connect and explore the ever-evolving landscape of software development together! 🚀

 <br><br><br><br><be>